 The Bright palette is best suited for charts with thin-lined series, such as graphs.
 The Pastel palette is best used against a dark background.
 The Soft palette looks good in charts with large geometric objects for series, such as bar charts or pie charts.

-Another category of pre-installed palettes are gradient palettes: Blue, Orange, Green, Yellow, and Gray.
+Another category of pre-installed palettes is gradient palettes: Blue, Orange, Green, Yellow, and Gray.

 Gradient palettes are perfect for charts with homogeneous data.